Chris56974/Pethreon/README.md

 ### Metamask Problems

 When the user clicks my login button, they're prompted with a "sign-in" modal from metamask (and not me).
 If the user closes that modal without signing in, metamask will NOT error out.
 Instead, my code behaves as if the user is STILL logging in which is not a great UX.
 It looks like other popular sites like Aave and Uniswap behave the same though.
 Also, when an error is thrown metamask will give back an object but sometimes the error is tricky to find.
 It might be in error.message or it might be in error.data.message which is frustating.

+### Circle Problems

+I'm not happy with how my circles are setup.

 ## Todo